MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/design-basic-survey.md

     ![Select a section to import in a survey](media/import-section.png "Select a section to import in a survey")

 8. Select **Save** in the lower-right corner of the screen.
-The section is imported, and **- Imported** is appended to the section name. [comment]: <> (I changed this from "The section is imported, and the word.." because there is a dash before the word Imported.
-It appends more than the word, correct?)
+The section is imported, and **- Imported** is appended to the section name.

     ![Imported section in a survey](media/imported-section.png "Imported section in a survey")